Dietetic Internship Program Clinical Assignments

-The dietetic intern receives experiences in all phases of foodservice systems management in the following services:
+The dietetic intern receives experiences in all phases of foodservice:

-Finance and Procurement (Integrated into Kitchen rotation) - This unit provides the dietetic intern with experiences in the ordering, purchasing, receiving, storage, distribution, cost accounting and record keeping of food and supplies as well as an orientation to the utilization of computers in foodservice operations.
+Finance and Procurement (Integrated into Foodservice rotation) – This area provides the dietetic intern with experiences in the ordering, purchasing, receiving, storage, distribution, cost accounting and record keeping of food and supplies as well as an orientation to the financial management of foodservice operations.

-The dietetic intern receives experiences in ambulatory nutrition in the following services:
+The dietetic intern receives experiences in ambulatory nutrition:

 Precepted Staff Experience

 Learning experiences in clinical unit assignments are planned to progress the dietetic intern from observation and performing under supervision to independently assuming all of the responsibilities of a staff dietitian.

 Each dietetic intern is scheduled for a three-week precepted staff experience.
 In addition, the conclusion of each three-week clinical unit assignment may be designated as a precepted staff experience.
 These experiences provide the dietetic intern with the opportunity to apply the knowledge and skills acquired during clinical unit assignments and to demonstrate competence in assuming full responsibility of a staff dietitian’s position.
 For Dietetic Internship faculty, precepted staff experiences provide the opportunity to evaluate previous teaching and to observe the intern’s progress and professional growth.

 Responsibilities within precepted staff experiences are individualized according to the dietetic intern’s level of demonstrated competence.